Complete guide to hotel elite status during the coronavirus outbreak

 - Point expiration has been paused until 31 May 2020.

-- All existing reservations scheduled for arrival before 30 April can be changed or cancelled at no charge up to 24 hours in advance — even those booked in a nonrefundable rate.
+- All existing reservations that are scheduled for arrival on or before 30 June 2020, can be cancelled at no charge up to 24 hours prior to your scheduled arrival day.

-Last month, IHG announced via its official WeChat account that members with accounts in mainland China, Hong Kong, Macau and Taiwan as of 17 February 2020 will have their current membership extended until 31 December 2021.
+On 22 April 2020, IHG announced that it will automatically extend all elite statuses through January 2022.
+Previously, it had only announced elite status extensions for members with accounts in mainland China, Hong Kong, Macau and Taiwan as of 17 February 2020.
 Similar to Hilton, those IHG points that would otherwise expire will be extended until 31 December.
 These adjustments will be made automatically and members should see the updated dates in their accounts.

-Then, on 11 March, IHG announced that it would update its elite status criteria in light of recent travel concerns.
+This announcement is in addition to IHG’s announcement from 11 March that it would update its elite status criteria for 2020.
 The new qualification requirements reduces the required points or nights by 25% or more through the end of the year.
 You can see the specific requirements for all status tiers in the graphic below.

 In addition, those who purchased Ambassador status in the first six months of 2019 will have their status extended by six months to accommodate for the interruption.
 This even includes an updated “complimentary weekend night” voucher, which will reflect the new date of expiration for IHG Ambassadors.